-An article in the New York Times describes how a teacher at a New Jersey (how appropriate!) elementary school began teaching a few children to knit as an activity for rainy break-times.
+In this article in the New York Times, it describes how a teacher at a New Jersey (how appropriate!) elementary school began teaching a few children to knit as an activity for rainy break-times.
 Over 250 people, children and adults had learnt to knit, the more experienced ones helping the beginners to get started.

 According to the school, knitting….”teaches children success through persistence, concentration, control, follow-through and mastery.
 Knitting itself, she said, improves fine-motor skills, hand-eye coordination and brain development”.

 7 Tips For Teaching A Beginner To Knit

 So here are some tips on getting children (or anyone else) started on their knitting journey.

 - When you start, you must assume that your pupil knows nothing.
 My father once asked me to teach him to crochet.
 I handed him some wool and said “make a slip knot and I’ll show you how to make a chain”.
 He looked blankly at me.
 “What”, he replied, “is a slip knot?”
 I spent an hour teaching him how to make a slip knot, after which he was inordinately pleased with himself.